 In honor of Chin and thanks to the generosity of Joe Grimm, a former newsroom recruiter and staff development editor for the Detroit Free-Press, the Asian American Journalists Association (AAJA) has established a college scholarship.
 This scholarship rewards an accomplished, community-minded student journalist for an insightful, articulate essay related to Chin and his legacy.

-AAJA is proud to announce the winner of this year’s Vincent Chin Memorial Scholarship.
-Samantha McCrory a student at University of Puget Sound was awarded $500 for her essay, “Could it Happen Again?
+AAJA is proud to recognize the winner of 2013′s Vincent Chin Memorial Scholarship.
+Samantha McCrory, a student at University of Puget Sound was awarded $500 for her essay, “Could it Happen Again?
 It is Still Happening.”

 Essay Topic Question Options for AAJA’s Vincent Chin Memorial Scholarship